 The figure below illustrates how the Random Forest algorithm works.

 Not all the data points from the original dataset are reflected in the Bootstrapped dataset.
-Such data points are collectively known as Out-of-Bag Dataset and can be used for testing the accuracy of the Random Forest.
+Such data points are collectively known as Out-of-Bag Datasets and can be used to test the Random Forest's accuracy.
 We can measure the accuracy of our Random Forest model by the proportion of Out-of-Bag samples that were correctly classified by it.
-On the contrary, the proportion of incorrectly classified samples is referred to as "Out-of-Bag Error."
+On the contrary, the proportion of incorrectly classified samples is called "Out-of-Bag Error."

 Now, as we know most of the things about this algorithm, let’s quickly see one important support that it provides, i.e.,